felix-lambert/felix-lambert.github.io/about.md

 I'm also the co-founder of EmptyMyFridge by developing the android and ios application in react-native and firebase.

-I have a philosophical background with a master degree in Paris 4 Sorbonne.
-I then decided to start a programming school that teaches us to learn by doing: Epitech (European Institute of Technology).
+I also have a philosophical background with a master degree in Paris 4 Sorbonne.

 What can I do?